rhumb-lang/rhi/docs/05_project_structure.md

 ## 5\.6 Catalogs

-Catalog files must have the same name as the folder but with `@` followed by any additional label (for breaking a catalog into multiple files)
+Catalog files must have the same name as the folder but with `@` followed by any additional label (for breaking a catalog into multiple files).
+Dependencies are defined in the version map.
+Rhumb differentiates between **Code Dependencies** (Strings) and **Resource Dependencies** (Arrays).

 ```yaml
 # ./my_project@.rhy